By David Joel Miller.

 There are also milder variations in human behavior we call “personality.”
 Talking about personality types, wondering why we are the way we are, is an interesting study.
 One needs to be careful in learning about personality to not make the first year student mistake and start seeing pathology where none exists.
-Not everyone who is moody, sleeps less, is irritable or extra sexual needs to be diagnosed and put on medication.
+Not everyone who is moody, sleepless, irritable, or extra sexual needs to be diagnosed and put on medication.

-As a therapist I known there are lots of folks who would benefit from talking to a counselor about their problems.
-We also known that insurance wants us to be sure they are mentally ill and meet the criteria for “medical necessity” before insurance pays for the treatment.
+As a therapist, I know there are lots of folks who would benefit from talking to a counselor about their problems.
+We also know that insurance wants us to be sure they are mentally ill and meet the criteria for “medical necessity” before insurance pays for the treatment.
 The challenge is to stick to the criteria and make sure only people with a real mental illness get treated using insurance money, while still trying to help all the people we can.
 Professionals continue to debate exactly where the lines of a disorder should be drawn.

 2. It interferes with “social functioning” which mainly means you have poor or no relationship with family and friends.